Kava-Labs/kava/internal/x/paychan/README.md

 	kvcli paychan submit --from <receiver's account name> --payment payment.json --chain-id <your chain ID>

-The sender can close subject to a dispute period during which the receiver can overrule them.
+The sender can submit a close request, causing the channel will close automatically after a dispute period.
+During this period a receiver can still close immediately.

 	kvcli paychan submit --from <receiver's account name> --payment payment.json --chain-id <your chain ID>

+>Note: The dispute period on the testnet is 30 seconds for ease of testing.

 ## Get info on a channel

 	kvcli get --chan-id <ID of channel>

+This will print out a channel, if it exists, and any submitted close requests.

 # TODOs